Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Results

-The mapping errors as defined in section~\ref{evalMappingErrors} were computed for all patient geometries as well as both possible mapping directions.
-To condense the results, we averaged the error histograms across all geometries and both mapping directions.
-This leads to an equal weighting of errors for each case, independent of the number of nodes in the respective mesh.
-The average histograms are depicted in Fig.~\ref{fig:mappingErrors_histogram}.
-Statistical measures (vertical lines) of the average histograms are given in Table~\ref{tab:mappingErrors}.\\ The two-way error shows a 3.5-fold improvement of the mean and the 99\textsuperscript{th} percentile is reduced even more.
-However, the median is increased, which indicates that there are more small (${<}\,0.013\,\mathrm{mm}$), but fewer large errors than for UVC.
-With a mean value well below one mean edge length, our two-way errors for UVC are comparable to those in~\cite{Bayer-2018-ID11708}.\\ The one-way error is more relevant in practice as it goes beyond evaluation of interpolation errors.
-Here, the error histogram decays much faster for Cobiveco and all statistical measures show a more than 4-fold improvement compared to UVC.
-In particular, the mean one-way error is reduced from 7.1 to 1.5\,mm and the 99\textsuperscript{th} percentile is reduced from about 24 to 6\,mm.\\ Fig.~\ref{fig:mappingErrors_modelBars} shows mapping errors for each individual patient geometry.
+Fig.~\ref{fig:transferErrors_modelBars} shows transfer errors for each individual patient geometry.
 In all patients, the 99\textsuperscript{th} percentile of the two-way error for Cobiveco is below the mean edge length, which is not the case for UVC (note the broken y-axis).
 For one-way errors, the largest 99\textsuperscript{th} percentile in a single patient is about 8\,mm for Cobiveco and 38\,mm for UVC.
-To assess the spatial distribution of mapping errors, we visualized their mean across all patients on the mean shape of the SSM.
-To avoid artifacts due to spatial interpolation, only errors directly available on the mean shape of the SSM were taken into account for this purpose, i.e., only one mapping direction was included.\\ The result in Fig.~\ref{fig:mappingErrors_meanshape}~(left) clearly shows that the two-way errors for UVC concentrate at discontinuities of the coordinates (compare with Fig.~\ref{fig:concept}).
+To assess the spatial distribution of transfer errors, we visualized their mean across all patients on the mean shape of the SSM.
+To avoid artifacts due to spatial interpolation, only errors directly available on the mean shape of the SSM were taken into account for this purpose, i.e., only one transfer direction was included.
+The result in Fig.~\ref{fig:transferErrors_meanshape}~(left) clearly shows that the two-way errors for UVC concentrate at discontinuities of the coordinates (compare with Fig.~\ref{fig:concept}).
 Furthermore, there are large errors at the singularities of the rotational coordinate.
-For Cobicevo, these errors are greatly reduced, because only the transventricular coordinate is discontinuous and the origin of the apicobasal coordinate coincides exactly with the rotational singularities.
+For Cobiveco, these errors are greatly reduced, because only the transventricular coordinate is discontinuous and the origin of the apicobasal coordinate coincides exactly with the rotational singularities.
 Choosing narrower colormap limits to visualize the two-way errors for Cobiveco (Fig.~\ref{fig:twowayError_meanshape_limited}) reveals the pattern of the isocurves used to compute the apicobasal coordinate (Fig.~\ref{fig:apicobasal}, bottom-left).
-These many non-zero, but still small errors explain the slight increase in the median two-way error observed for Cobiveco.\\ For the one-way error (Fig.~\ref{fig:mappingErrors_meanshape}, right), the discontinuities and singularities only play a minor role.
+These many non-zero, but still small errors explain the slight increase in the median two-way error observed for Cobiveco.\\ For the one-way error (Fig.~\ref{fig:transferErrors_meanshape}, right), the discontinuities and singularities only play a minor role.
 It is dominated by inconsistencies of the coordinates across different geometries, which lead to inconsistent point correspondences.
 On average, the largest one-way errors occur at the RV outflow tract for Cobiveco and at the apical region of the LV lateral wall for UVC.
 Nevertheless, absolute errors are much smaller for Cobiveco.